 Background and History

-The 1792 Half Disme (pronounced deem, which later evolved into the modern pronunciation of dime as we know it) has the honor of being the very first coin officially struck by the United States government.
+The 1792 Half Disme (Buy on eBay) (pronounced deem, which later evolved into the modern pronunciation of dime as we know it) has the honor of being the very first coin officially struck by the United States government.
 While coins had been struck on American soil since the mid 17th century, and continued to be struck after the British colonies declared independence in 1776, no coins had been officially been struck and released by the newly founded country.
 A small coinage of half dismes, along with various pattern denominations were struck in 1792, marked the beginning of coinage by the United States Mint.

 However, in 1792, there was no Mint, and in fact, no building had been designated as a Mint at the time.
 This, and the first coinage of the young country, would come after the coinage act of 1792 had been authorized.
 This coinage act, the first which still has its influence over two centuries later, not only authorized coins ranging in value from half a cent to ten dollars, it also authorized the Mint to construct its first building.
 The cornerstone was laid in Philadelphia on July 31 of the same year, little over two months after President George Washington signed the law into effect.